 Electroneum’s CEO also gave relevance to keeping the company within international regulations.
 Therefore, Ellis said they are not interested in taking any action that might cause them problems.
 Ellis said that from 2021, Electroneum will be a Fintech company 100% regulated by the FCI (Fédération Cynologique Internationale) laws of the United Kingdom.

 On the other hand, Ellis said that Electroneum expects to see significant growth in the Asian market through its cooperations in the region.
 One of the most significant was announced in early February with Cambodia-based telecommunications company Cellcard.
 Through the cooperation, users in the country will be able to use the ETN app to top up their cell phones and earn rewards with Electroneum’s native token.

 Electroneum’s AnyTask registers first sales

 Ellis also spoke about the progress of the decentralized market for freelancers, AnyTask.
-The platform was launched in early February with the intention of attracting freelancers worldwide.
+The platform was launched in late 2019 with the intention of attracting freelancers worldwide.
 AnyTask is an alternative that competes with traditional platforms such as Fiver and Upwork.
 However, unlike its competition, AnyTask does not charge its users any fees and does not require them to have a bank account.